Insurance Coverage for Sleep Studies, Sleep Apnea and CPAP

 The Importance of Treatment

 It’s understandable to have concerns about paying for a diagnosis and treatment.
 Unfortunately, taking care of yourself isn’t always synonymous with low cost.
 However, to not take care of treating your sleep apnea results in costs that are too high to pay, financially, emotionally and physically.
-Some consequences of untreated OSA are an early onset of dementia, heart attacks2, strokes and diabetes3 .
+Untreated OSA is associated with early onset of dementia, heart attacks (2), strokes and diabetes (3).
 These extreme cardiac events and diseases can cost more long term than it would cost to treat sleep apnea, potentially preventing or eliminating the issues altogether.

 As we all know, insurance cannot go overlooked when it comes to a health concern.
 Contact us for more information on your coverage for sleep studies today!